natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/JA37D.md

 * Can carry a drop tank extending the plane's range
 * Good acceleration
 * Can carry highly manoeuvrable missiles, such as the all-aspect RB74 (Swedish license-built AIM-9L) with a 30G maximum overload
+* Equipped with a ballistic lead indicator to assist with gun aiming

 '''Cons:'''